Alexigbokwe/ExpressWebJs/README.md

 Setup

-# Express js boiler plate
+# Expressweb.js

-Express js boiler plate helps you set up a well organised Node Express application.
+Expresswebjs is an Express js boiler plate which helps developers and software enginners set up and develop a well organised Node Express application.

 ---

 ## Requirements

-For development, you will only need Node.js,express, body-parser and nodemon installed in your environement.
+Before installing, download and install Node.js.
+Node.js 0.10 or higher is required.

+If this is a brand new project, make sure to create a package.json first with the npm init command.

 ### Node

 - #### Node installation on Windows

   Just go on [official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu